mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-08"></a>
 [Back to top](#top)
 ## TX-08 -- Rep. Kevin Brady (R)
+### Committees
+Kevin Brady is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $710,000.00 in SC HEP grants.